Divergent (film): Marketing

 The first image of Shailene Woodley as Beatrice "Tris" Prior was revealed by Entertainment Weekly on April 24, 2013.
-A few seconds sneak preview film footage was shown at the 2013 Cannes Film Festival.
+A few seconds of sneak preview film footage was shown at the 2013 Cannes Film Festival.
 On June 7, Entertainment Weekly released a still of Theo James (Four) showing the Dauntless initiates around their new headquarters.
 The magazine released several more stills on July 19.
 On July 16, USA Today released the first image of Kate Winslet as Jeanine Matthews.

 On July 18, 2013, Summit held a sold-out San Diego Comic-Con panel in Hall H. Shailene Woodley, Theo James, Maggie Q, Zoe Kravitz, Ansel Elgort, Ben Lloyd-Hughes, Amy Newbold, Miles Teller, Christian Madsen, director Neil Burger, and author Veronica Roth attended the panel and answered fan questions, along with the showing of exclusive film clips.

 On August 22, 2013, a sneak peek of the first teaser trailer was released by MTV.
 The full teaser was released on August 25, 2013, during the pre-show of the MTV Video Music Awards.
 Two official posters featuring Woodley and James as Tris and Four and highlighting their tattoos were released on September 23, 2013.
 Neil Burger released the full official trailer on November 13, 2013.
 On February 4, 2014, Shailene Woodley and Theo James released the final trailer for the film during their appearance on Jimmy Kimmel Live!.

 The marketing campaign for the film cost at least $50 million.